dbt-labs/docs.getdbt.com/website/docs/docs/deploy/advanced-ci.md

 ## Connection permissions

 The compare changes feature uses the same credentials as the CI job, as defined in the CI job’s environment.
-The dbt Cloud administrator must ensure that client CI credentials are appropriately restricted since all users will be able to view the comparison results and the cached data.
+The dbt Cloud administrator must ensure that client CI credentials are appropriately restricted since all customer's account users will be able to view the comparison results and the cached data.

 If using dynamic data masking in the data warehouse, the cached data will no longer be dynamically masked in the Advanced CI output, depending on the permissions of the users who view it. dbt Labs recommends limiting user access to unmasked data or considering using synthetic data for the Advanced CI testing functionality.